-The patients that come in every day to donate blood for our research and who seek to enroll in the trial.
+The patients that come in every day to donate blood for our research and who seek to enrol in the trial.
 And the people who sacrifice big and small to help us with our work — things like a handwritten note with a check for $23 describing a lemonade stand fundraiser a child did for our work.
 All of the stories, the bike rides, the bake sales and just the dedication and energy of the people involved helps us.

-Trial enrollment is very complex and we have set of criteria that the FDA has approved, so we cannot enroll everyone, but we try to give as many people the opportunity to participate in our research as we can.
+Trial enrollment is very complex and we have a set of criteria that the FDA has approved, so we cannot enrol everyone, but we try to give as many people the opportunity to participate in our research as we can.
 And, yes, we are very encouraged by the interest in the trial.

 I cannot speculate on the outcome of our trial, but for type 1 diabetes, I hope we find ways to stop the body from destroying its pancreas (including by potentially using BCG) and help the body regenerate new beta cells.
 Ten years ago that seemed crazy, but now it is a goal that we can possibly achieve.

 9. Your research trials are done on mice.
 Can success in animal models benefit humans as well?

 We did mouse studies over ten years ago.
 Our Phase I trial was in human patients with long-term type 1 diabetes (mean duration: 15 years).
 We also have more than a decade of work on samples from human blood.
 We have not been a mouse lab for a very long time.